Territory of Alaska: Origin

 Passage of the 1899 Criminal Code which, among other things, included a tax on liquor, led to increased calls for Alaskan representation in Congress, and the debate finally ended on August 24, 1912, when the Alaska District became an organized, incorporated territory of the United States.

-The Second Organic Act of 1912 renamed the District the Territory of Alaska.
+The Second Organic Act of 1912 renamed the District to the Territory of Alaska.
 By 1916, its population was about 58,000.
 James Wickersham, a Delegate to Congress, introduced Alaska's first statehood bill, but it failed for lack of interest from Alaskans.
 Even President Warren G. Harding's unprecedented visit in 1923 (just days before his death) could not create widespread interest in statehood.
 Under the conditions of the Second Organic Act, Alaska had been split into four divisions.
 The most populous of the divisions, whose capital was Juneau, wondered if it could become a separate state from the other three.
 Government control was a primary concern, with the territory having 52 federal agencies governing it.

 Middle 20th century

 In 1920, the Jones Act required U.S.-flagged vessels to be built in the United States, owned by U.S. citizens and documented under the laws of the United States.
 All goods entering or leaving Alaska had to be transported by American carriers and shipped to Seattle prior to further shipment, making Alaska a de facto dependent of the commerce on the state of Washington.
 The U.S. Supreme Court ruled that the provision of the Constitution saying one state should not hold sway over another's commerce did not apply because Alaska was only a territory.
 The prices Seattle's shipping businesses charged began to rise to take advantage of the situation.

 The Great Depression caused prices of fish and copper, which were vital to Alaska's economy at the time, to decline.
 Wages were dropped and the workforce decreased by more than half.
-In 1935, President Franklin D. Roosevelt thought Americans from agricultural areas could be transferred to Alaska's Matanuska-Susitna Valley for a fresh chance at agricultural self-sustainment.
+In the mid-1930s, President Franklin D. Roosevelt thought Americans from agricultural areas could be transferred to Alaska's Matanuska-Susitna Valley for a fresh chance at agricultural self-sustainment.
 Colonists were largely from northern states in the Upper Midwest, such as Michigan, Wisconsin, and Minnesota under the belief that only those who grew up with climates similar to that of Alaska's could handle settler life there.
 The United Congo Improvement Association asked the president to settle 400 African-American farmers in Alaska, saying that the territory would offer full political rights, but racial prejudice and the belief that only those from northern states would make suitable colonists caused the proposal to fail.